Law with International Relations LLB (Hons) – 2022 entry

 Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 View our Timetabling Policy (PDF).

+On the Law with International Relations LLB course, you will be taught by experts from the School of Law and Department of Politics.
 For our core law subjects, teaching consists of weekly lectures and tutorials.
-You will carry out extensive research into the law in preparation for tutorials, using lecture content as guidance.
+On all your modules, you will carry out extensive research into law and international relations in preparation for tutorials, using lecture content as guidance.

 During tutorials you will engage with varied teaching methods, drawing upon material covered in lectures and your own independent reading.
 Tutorials may involve traditional seminars and inquiry-based learning, with opportunities to debate contentious issues, and to work in teams on presentations and mooting.
 We offer a dynamic and inclusive teaching environment, where every student is supported in building their skills and pursuing their academic interests.